 As your parents age, a role reversal may occur that causes you to become your parents’ protector.
 In that role, you may find yourself worried about the possibility that your parent could become a victim of elder abuse.
 Sadly, elder abuse takes many forms and occurs far more often than most people realize.
-In an effort to help you keep your parents safe, the Riverside elder law attorneys at Dennis M. Sandoval, A Professional Law Corporation describe some of the common signs that may indicate a senior is the victim of elder financial abuse.
+In an effort to help you keep your parents safe, the Riverside elder law attorneys at Sandoval Legacy Group, A Professional Law Corporation describe some of the common signs that may indicate a senior is the victim of elder financial abuse.

 How Is Elder Financial Abuse Defined?